Research & Data

 This page compiles the data that shapes the Retirepreneur mission.
 Use it to understand the scope of the transition โ€” and why building a second-act business isn't a luxury for this generation.
 For many, it's the plan.

-Demographics & Population Trends
+Population Trends

-Americans are 65+ today โ€” 18% of the total population
+61.2 million Americans are 65+ today, representing 18% of the total population.

-Americans reach retirement age every day through 2027
+10,000+ Americans reach retirement age every day through 2027.

-4.1 million baby boomers turn 65 annually through 2027.
+4.1 million Baby Boomers turn 65 annually through 2027.

-30.4 million baby boomers will turn 65 between 2024 and 2030.
+30.4 million Baby Boomers will turn 65 between 2024 and 2030.
+All 73 million will be 65+ by 2030.

 The 65+ population grew by 13% from 2020 to 2024.

-By 2050, 82 million Americans will be 65 or older โ€” 23% of the total population.
+By 2050, 82 million Americans will be 65 or older, representing 23% of the total population.

-Financial Realities & Retirement Security
+Retirement Security

-"52.5% of Peak Boomers have less than $250,000 in retirement assets.
+52.5% of Peak Boomers have less than $250,000 in retirement assets.
 The median is $225,000.
-At a 4% withdrawal rate, that's $9,000 a year."
+At a 4% withdrawal rate, that's $9,000 a year.

 20% of Americans ages 50+ have zero retirement savings.